EthanC/Clyde/README.md

 ## Contributing

-Contributions are welcome—whether it’s fixing bugs or adding new features.
+Contributions are welcome - whether it’s fixing bugs or adding new features.

 -   See [`CONTRIBUTING.md`](/.github/CONTRIBUTING.md) for guidelines.
 -   See [Issues](https://github.com/EthanC/Clyde/issues) for known bugs and feature requests.

-## Acknowledgements
+## Acknowledgments

 The Clyde character and Discord brand assets are owned by Discord.